 What is the EV-D68 testing process?

-EV-D68 testing will take place at the PHO Laboratories.
-Currently, PHOL is verifying a realtime polymerase chain reaction (PCR) assay for EV-D68 testing.
-Once the test is verified this assay will be used on specimens for which EV-D68 testing is requested; this will allow for faster turnaround times.
-In the meantime, any specimens that are specifically requested to undergo EV-D68 testing will be tested for enterovirus using a realtime panenterovirus PCR (CDC protocol; detects all enterovirus serotypes) and sequenced to determine its specific serotype.
+EV-D68 testing will take place at the PHO laboratory using a real-time polymerase chain reaction (PCR) assay for EV-D68.
+This assay will be used on specimens for which EV-D68 testing is requested; this will allow for faster turnaround times.
+A link to the EV-D68 real-time PCR protocol in use at PHO is available here.

 How to order EV-D68 testing

-Submit a nasopharyngeal (NP) swab or throat swab (NP swab preferred) in universal transport media (UTM), or bronchoalveolar lavage in a sterile dry container for EV-D68 testing with a completed PHOL General Test Requisition Form.
+Submit a nasopharyngeal (NP) swab or throat swab (NP swab preferred) in universal transport media (UTM), or bronchoalveolar lavage in a sterile dry container with a completed PHOL General Test Requisition Form.
 Write “EV-D68 Testing” in the “Test(s) Requested” field.
-Include dates of onset and sample collection, symptoms, travel history if appropriate, patient setting and note any co-morbidities such as asthma.
+Include dates of onset and sample collection, list of symptoms, travel history if appropriate, patient setting and note any co-morbidities such as asthma.
 Clinicians requesting EV-D68 testing are also asked to submit an Enterovirus D68 (EV-D68) Patient Clinical Summary Form to assist in understanding the epidemiology and clinical features of EV-D68.
-This form can be submitted to the laboratory along with the requisition and specimen, or sent by confidential fax to 416-596-1799
+This form can be submitted to the laboratory along with the requisition and specimen, or sent by confidential fax to 416-596-1799.

 Does EV-D68 cause neurologic problems?

 The family of enteroviruses include types of viruses known to cause neurologic problems such as muscle weakness and acute flaccid paralysis (AFP).
-AFP is reportable in Ontario.
+AFP is reportable in Ontario if it occurs in children less than 15 years of age.
 For more information on AFP, visit here.

-The CDC investigated a small cluster of children hospitalized in Colorado who developed acute neurologic illness in August and early September 2014.
-EV-D68 has been identified in respiratory specimens from some of the children.
-Most of the children had a respiratory illness with fever in the two weeks before the onset of their neurologic symptoms.
-From August 2, 2014 to April 14, 2015, CDC has checked reports from 118 children who developed acute flaccid myelitis.
-Some of these children had EV-D68 or other enteroviruses/rhinovirus identified from respiratory samples.
+In 2014, an increase in acute flaccid paralysis was noted in the United States and Canada coincident with circulation of EV-D68.
+From August to December 2014 the CDC verified reports of 120 children who developed acute flaccid myelitis.
+Some of these children had EV-D68 or other enteroviruses/rhinovirus identified from respiratory samples, but EV-D68 was not identified in their cerebral spinal fluid.
 A few children with acute muscle weakness or paralysis who have EV-D68 found in respiratory specimens have also been identified in Canada, including in Ontario.
 The connection between the virus and the neurological symptoms remains uncertain and is under investigation.